Skip to main content

 screenshotsFolder: dist/cypress

-clientId: ${{ secrets.CLIENT_ID }}
+clientId: ${{ secrets.WSA_CLIENT_ID }}

-- name: Check if screenshots failed
+- name: Fail if screenshots failed

 if: steps.screenshots.outcome == 'failure'